-Q5.
+- Q5.
+CICRA seeks views on whether it should structure its work so as to encourage a fourth telecommunication operator to provide mobile services in the Channel Islands. - Q6.
 CICRA seeks views on whether spectrum caps should apply as part of any award process and to what extent the issue of contiguity of any existing or new allocation is material to any decision process.
 If caps are seen to be appropriate or the need for contiguity of spectrum is important, respondents are asked to set out their preferred approach to dealing with these areas and reasons.